What’s Trending in Dentistry for 2019?

 8. Focus on Patient Experience

-Dental competition is fierce in some places.
-You already know that consumers are being picky about which healthcare providers they choose.
+Even though there is a need to fill dental health gaps in North America, dental competition is fierce in some places.
+Overcrowding and population issues mean that dentists in some areas have to see many patients a day.
+You already know that consumers are being picky about which health care providers they choose.
 Some dental practices are becoming hyper-focused on creating a special experience for their patients as a way of differentiating themselves from their competitors.

 One small but growing trend is an increase in spa practices.
 These practices put a high premium on providing a personalized and luxurious experience to their patients.
-Their services are likely to include more time with the dentist, particularly time discussing dental history and long-term treatment goals.
+Their services are likely to include more time with the dentist, particularly time discussing their dental history and long-term treatment goals.
+You know that a quality customer service experience can go a long way with any customer, and the same is true in dentistry.

 These practices may also provide patients with video content in waiting areas to educate them about new procedures.
 Staff members can talk to patients about their experience and make them feel important in a way that traditional dental care has not.